Associate Director of Innovative Computing Laboratory and Research Assistant Professor

 - 2020, Member, Outreach and Engagement Subcommittee, UT COVID-19 Taskforce

-- 2020–present, Mentor, NSF XSEDE EMPOWER (Expert Mentoring Producing Opportunities for Work, Education, and Research) program
+- 2020–2021, Mentor, NSF XSEDE EMPOWER (Expert Mentoring Producing Opportunities for Work, Education, and Research) program

 - 2014, Chair, Gordon Research Seminar on Computational Chemistry